 - Rinse your mouth after vomiting: The acidic bile contained in vomit can damage the enamel in your teeth and cause other oral hygiene issues.
 After vomiting, rinse your with water, then use a fluoride-based mouthwash to keep your mouth happy and healthy.

 5. Cramping and Light Bleeding

 Uterine cramping and light bleeding can be one of the earliest signs of pregnancy, also known as implantation bleeding.
-Implantation bleeding usually occurs a few days before your expected period as the result of the fertilized egg attaching itself to the wall of your uterus.
+Implantation bleeding usually occurs a few days before your expected period (more on spotting before your period here) as the result of the fertilized egg attaching itself to the wall of your uterus.

 Women with a regular, 28-day menstrual cycle usually experience implantation bleeding about a week or so before their missed period.
 Implantation bleeding results in trace amounts of blood coming from the vagina, which is usually lighter in color and flow than a typical period.
 These symptoms may last from a few hours to several days

 Watch out for heavier bleeding, as this could be a sign of your period (rather than pregnancy) or early miscarriage.